tomcon/london-vuejs-3-talk/readme.md

 - also see last slide "Useful Tools & Information"

 ## Real-time results board
+Currently held in a private repo.
-app1, code snippets may follow if permission is given by ReportLab
+Code snippets may follow if permission is given by ReportLab

 ## Support and Feedback